renanafried/Unemployment_Analysis_ML/README.md

 * scipy.cluster.hierarchy (for hierarchical clustering)

 ### Results
-1. Achieved the highest average ROC-AUC score (0.9961) with the best-performing supervised model.
+1. Achieved the highest average ROC-AUC score (0.9961) with the best-performing supervised model (Random Forest).
 2. Identified key factors influencing unemployment, such as education level and region.
 3. Clustering analysis revealed distinct groups of cities with similar unemployment trends.